dockstore/write_api_service/README.md

   Developers that have access to a large number of tools in some different format and wants to migrate them all programmatically to Dockstore with minimal effort.
 - Tool Developers

-  Developers of a single tool that wants a quick and simple way of creating one without spending a large amount of time to post a single Dockerfile and CWL descriptor to implement a single tool.
+  Developers of tools that wants a quick and simple way of creating one without spending a large amount of time to post a single Dockerfile and CWL descriptor to implement each tool.

 ## Write API Components